stellar/soroban-quest/quests/1-hello-world/README.md

 ### Fund that Account

-We even put together a handy way for you to get your Futurenet Lumens from Futurenet Friendbot (you might know his cousin...). `sq` can help you with that like so:
+We even put together a handy way for you to get your Testnet Lumens from Friendbot. `sq` can help you with that like so:

 ```bash
 sq fund --key GDGYB5FZUKAVPYGCLJTCYYOJPEHHVOCZS7I6SBWF233OQSIROZ7JXLGO